EsriCanada/TechTrek_Idol_2016/ArcNerds_2.5/README.md

 To visualize the data, we used the <a href="https://developers.arcgis.com/web-appbuilder/">ArcGIS Web Application Builder</a> to code a few widgets in JavaScript and then created a website.
 We currently have widgets to display up to date weather information as well as generate charts summarizing the data that has been collected for a specific station.

-Here's a sample web application that uses our custom widgets:<br/>
-<a href="http://159.203.41.252/project-arcnerds/weather/">Project ArcNerds Weather Network</a><br/>

 Once complete, we will put together some tutorials that can be used to repeat this project in the classroom.
 For now, we've prepared a sample tutorial and uploaded it to our repository.

 <h5>References</h5>